 Tulip is an e-commerce app for a boutique furniture outlet.
-It uses AR technology to let people preview their products in their home or office.
+It uses AR technology to help people visualize the products in their environment.

-Tulip's mission is to give the customer an innovative mobile experience while shopping for their next piece of furniture.
-Our collection focuses on pieces by contemporary dutch designers while maintaining a global scope.
-We allow our customers to preview each piece in their home or office using the latest Augmented Reality technology.
+Tulip's mission is to give the customer an innovative mobile experience while shopping for their next piece of furniture or decor.
+Their collection spotlights pieces by contemporary dutch designers while maintaining a global scope.
+They allow their customers to preview each piece in their home or office using the latest Augmented Reality technology.
 Welkom!

 Over the course of four weeks, I used a human-centered design methodology to determine how the Tulip app could be optimized to give its customers a fun and intuitive experience.